 The following question was posed to author Anne Bercht on the subject of rebuilding trust:

-For the answer, please go to Anne’s web site to read:
+For additional insights into the answer, please go to Anne’s web site to read:

 To learn from other perspectives on this topic from the Dear Peggy.com web site, please read:

 Here’s a portion of another question that you might be dealing with after you have had an affair: